port-labs/jq-node-bindings/README.md

 The exec function takes two arguments: a JSON object and a jq input string.
 It returns the result of running the jq program on the JSON object.
 The result can be of any type supported by jq: object, array, string, number, boolean, or null.

-Here are some examples of how to use the exec function:

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.